WebDevMax/Profile/README.md

 Homepage Profile

 This is a Javascript based MVC library
-ITs very simple to get you started on your won!
+It's very simple to get you started on your won!